chandan047/RAT-Tracker/README.md

-# SiamFC - PyTorch
+# RAT Tracker (Route-And-Track Tracker)

-This code is forked from [siamfc-pytorch](https://github.com/huanglianghua/siamfc-pytorch).
-The code is modified as a part of project for the course "CSE586: Computer Vision 2", Pennsylvania State University, under the guidance of Prof. Robert Collins.
+The base code is forked from [siamfc-pytorch](https://github.com/huanglianghua/siamfc-pytorch).
+This code is modified as a part of project for the course "CSE586: Computer Vision 2", Pennsylvania State University, under the guidance of Prof. Robert Collins.

+The objective of this project is to study how Object Tracking can benefit from the properties of [Capusle Network](https://papers.nips.cc/paper/6975-dynamic-routing-between-capsules.pdf).
+We analyze the performance of Capsule Network on various motion classes and conclude some interesting results.

 A clean PyTorch implementation of SiamFC tracker described in paper [Fully-Convolutional Siamese Networks for Object Tracking](https://www.robots.ox.ac.uk/~luca/siamese-fc.html).
 The code is evaluated on 7 tracking datasets ([OTB (2013/2015)](http://cvlab.hanyang.ac.kr/tracker_benchmark/index.html), [VOT (2018)](http://votchallenge.net), [DTB70](https://github.com/flyers/drone-tracking), [TColor128](http://www.dabi.temple.edu/~hbling/data/TColor-128/TColor-128.html), [NfS](http://ci2cv.net/nfs/index.html) and [UAV123](https://ivul.kaust.edu.sa/Pages/pub-benchmark-simulator-uav.aspx)), using the [GOT-10k toolkit](https://github.com/got-10k/toolkit).